 Flask or Django?
 Which to Choose for your Project

-Often I get asked by fellow python developers why I chose Django/Flask for a particular project (usually by someone who prefers the framework I didn’t choose π).
-I think both frameworks are excellent and are well suited for a variety of use cases.
+Often I get asked by fellow python developers why I chose Django/Flask for a particular project (usually by someone who prefers the framework I didn’t choose πŸ˜‰).
+I think it was more beautiful people in these conditions wind will actually have to admit my favorite places to hang around the triple digits and as God was locking his office the next morning.

 So how do I decide which to use for a new project?
 I found a simple heuristic to get 90% of the way to a final decision, and it’s pretty easy to follow: